A Satire of the Three Estates: Edinburgh, 1554, and the Charteris synopsis

-Modern performances
+Later performances

 The play's first complete modern production occurred on August 24, 1948, at the Edinburgh International Festival, with a modernised text by Robert Kemp, directed by Tyrone Guthrie, costumes designed by Molly MacEwen, and featuring Stanley Baxter.
 It was staged again during the Festival in 1959.

 Simon Callow and Fulton Mackay acted in a 1973 Edinburgh Festival production.
+In 1982 the play was staged again at the Assembly Hall as a Festival production with the collaboration of the Scottish Theatre Company under the direction of Tom Fleming.

 Mary McCluskey directed a performance by young people in July 1996 as part of Scottish Youth Theatre's Summer Festival.
 The script was translated into modern Scots by Fiona McGarry, and the play was performed in the round in The Cottier Theatre, Glasgow, with an original score.

-John McGrath adapted the play as a contemporary morality A Satire of the Four Estaites, which was presented by Wildcat Theatre Company at the Edinburgh International Conference Centre as part of the Edinburgh International Festival, also in 1996.
+John McGrath adapted the play as a contemporary morality A Satire of the Four Estaites, which was presented by Wildcat Stage Productions at the Edinburgh International Conference Centre as part of the Edinburgh International Festival, also in 1996.
 This production opened on 16 August 1996 and starred Sylvester McCoy.

 The play was quoted at the opening of the new Scottish Parliament, a mark illustrating its importance to modern Scots.

 A new performance at Linlithgow Palace and Stirling Castle based on the story of the 1540 interlude took place in 2013 using a cast drawn from stage and screen.
 In Linlithgow an open-air stage was erected on the Peel looking out across the loch for the performance.